What time is the coronavirus briefing? How to watch on TV and online

 Who is leading today’s coronavirus briefing?

-Chief Medical Officer Prof Chris Whitty will be leading the briefing today, joined by Chief Scientific Adviser Prof Patrick Vallance, to discuss scenarios that could emerge in the impending winter season.
+Johnson was not present at yesterday’s briefing, which was led by Chief Medical Officer Prof Chris Whitty alongside Chief Scientific Adviser Prof Patrick Vallance.

 What will be included in today’s briefing?

-Today’s briefing is all about how the UK could be impacted by coronavirus this winter, as the season has long been thought a significant hurdle in this pandemic.
+It is expected that today’s briefing will see Johnson announce new measures to curb the spread of the virus in a bid to stop a second wave, with pubs, bars and restaurants set to be forced to close by a 10pm curfew from this Thursday.

-This may be a precursor to tougher lockdown controls as cases have been on the rise as of late, a worrying trend that recently prompted the government to cap gatherings at no more than six people.
+Meanwhile, the Prime Minister is also set to encourage anyone who has returned to offices since the first lockdown to begin working from home again where possible.

-Previously, the maximum number of people allowed to gather outside was 30, meaning that the new restrictions mark a significant change.
+Yesterday’s briefing covered how the UK could be impacted by coronavirus this winter, with the season having long been thought a significant hurdle in the pandemic and Whitty and Vallance outlining that the nation would have to deal with the virus collectively in the months ahead.

 Will Boris Johnson be at the coronavirus briefing?